alphonse92/vplplusplus_composer/k8s.md

 4. Right now the service client is miss-configured, because we need to update several environment variables regarding to another services.

 ### 7. Deploy the gateway

-To use ssl, you need to set the value of `SERVER_PORT` to 443.
-Follow the instruction of the title `create certificates`.

 This steps changed a little.
 Because we need to deploy the `service object` at first, in order to get the external IP from it.